SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-02-vaccine-waste.md

 <img src="{{ site.baseurl }}/images/2021-09-02-vaccine-waste-nbc.jpg" width="400" height="144" alt="NBC: 15 million Covid vaccine doses wasted in US since March" title = "NBC: 15 million Covid vaccine doses wasted in US since March" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 First up is the source of the scare headline, from NBC News <sup id="fn1a">[[1]](#fn1)</sup>:
-15 million doses "thrown away", with the first-world guilt-inducing subtitle "As countries across the world clamore for vaccine doses, U.S. pharmacy chains and state health departments have thrown millions away."
+15 million doses "thrown away", with the first-world guilt-inducing subtitle "As countries across the world clamor for vaccine doses, U.S. pharmacy chains and state health departments have thrown millions away."

 Sheesh.
 Where do we even _start_ with how wrong this is?